-LPWAN (in standards such as LTE-M and NB-IoT) offers key benefits that make it a great fit for IIoT (Industrial IoT).
+LPWAN (in standards such as LTE-M and NB-IoT) offers key benefits that make it an excellent fit for IIoT (Industrial IoT).

-- It provides extremely efficient connectivity using existing LTE networks and forthcoming 5G.
+- It provides exceptionally efficient connectivity using existing LTE networks and forthcoming 5G.

-- It has a very long range so connected devices located many miles from the gateway offer reliability and extended coverage inside buildings.
+- It has a very long-range coverage, so connected devices located many miles from the gateway offer reliability and extended coverage inside buildings.

 Here comes FOTA (Firmware Over The Air)

 Unlike any other cellular IoT technology, LPWAN was never used or tested with smartphones or consumer devices before being deployed for IoT.

 Consequently, performance updates and fine-tuning to accommodate network expansion must be resolved in the field.
 This is typically easily achieved with Firmware Over The Air (FOTA) updates.
 However, successful FOTA updates usually require high speed and extra power which draws down the batteries.

 The challenge LPWAN innovators must overcome is, ironically, about the benefits.